Substack vs WordPress — Which Blogging Platform is better?

 • On your website, on your social media feeds, and in anything that you show up as your brand.
 When you are sending a potential client to a platform such as Substack to read a blog post and then they click a link to get redirected to your website to learn more about your offers, the journey is disjointed and it can be confusing for the potential customer.
 You want consistency and brand recognition.
 Which is why it’s important to have your blog on real estate you own.

-There are additional advantages to blogging on WordPress such as the integrations and flexibility of pretty much anything you can imagine but I think that these 3 listed are the most important factors to consider.
+There are additional advantages to blogging on WordPress site such as the integrations and flexibility of pretty much anything you can imagine but I think that these 3 listed are the most important factors to consider.

 If you answered that you are simply sharing your thoughts and do not currently own a business or want to promote a product or service, then Substack is an excellent choice.
 Here’s why: